naturalsolutions/ecoReleve-Data-old/README.md

 Contributing
 ------------

 Want to contribute?
 Great!

 ecoRelevé is an open source project.
-Please help us by contributing to documentation, reporting bugs, forking the code to add features or make bug fixes or promoting Titanium on twitter, etc.
+Please help us by contributing to documentation, reporting bugs, forking the code to add features or make bug fixes or promoting us on twitter, etc.

 Twitter
 ------------
-Please consider following the @Nat_Solutions Twitter team for updates.
+Please consider following the [@Nat_Solutions](https://twitter.com/Nat_Solutions) Twitter team for updates.

 Commercial Support
 ------------